NATrinh/NATrinh.github.io/research.md

 ### Journal articles

 - Trinh, Nhat An.
 Forthcoming.
+‘Why do Trends in Social Fluidity at Labour Market Entry and Occupational Maturity Differ?
+Evidence from Germany and the UK’, *Research in Social Stratification and Mobility*.
-‘The Effect of Social Benefit Reform on Educational Inequality’, Journal of Social Policy.
+- Trinh, Nhat An.
+Forthcoming.
+‘The Effect of Social Benefit Reform on Educational Inequality’, *Journal of Social Policy*.
 - Trinh, Nhat An, and Bukodi, Erzsébet.
 2022.
 ‘Intergenerational Class Mobility of Labour Market Entrants in Germany and the UK since the 1950s’, *[European Sociological Review](https://doi.org/10.1093/esr/jcab028)*.
 - Betthäuser, Bastian, Kaiser, Caspar, and Trinh, Nhat An.
 2021.
 ‘Regional Variation in Inequality of Educational Opportunity across Europe’, *[Socius: Sociological Research for a Dynamic World](https://doi.org/10.1177/23780231211019890)*, all authors contributed equally.
 - Kaiser, Caspar, and Trinh, Nhat An.
 2021.
 ‘Positional, Mobility, and Reference Effects: How Does Social Class Affect Life Satisfaction in Europe?’, *[European Sociological Review](https://doi.org/10.1093/esr/jcaa067)*.

 ### Under review

-- Trinh, Nhat An.
-‘Why do Trends in Social Fluidity at Labour Market Entry and Occupational Maturity Differ?
-Evidence from Germany and the UK’, *Research in Social Stratification and Mobility*, revised & resubmitted.
 - Betthäuser, Bastian, Trinh, Nhat An, and Fasang, Anette.
 ‘The Temporal Dimension of Parental Employment: Fixed-term Contracts, Non-standard Work Schedules and Children’s Education in Germany’, *European Sociological Review*, revised & resubmitted, [preprint](https://www.scripts-berlin.eu/publications/working-paper-series/Working-Paper-12-2021/index.html).

 ### Thesis